Syed Saddiq: Corruption charges

 On 18 July 2022, the High Court rejected Syed Saddiq's bid to impeach star witness Rafiq Hakim Razali due to his 'contradicting statements' in his ongoing criminal breach of trust trial.
 This means that Rafiq can still testify against Syed Saddiq in the trial.

 On 19 July 2022, an MACC officer, Khairi claimed that the MACC is investigating Syed Saddiq for making false statements about RM250,000 that went missing.
 They went to his house to try to find out more information, and during the investigation, they seized a phone belonging to Rafiq Hakim Razali.
 Gobind Singh Deo, Syed Saddiq's lawyer, cross-examined Khairi and said that the act of going to Syed Saddiq's house was an abuse of power by MACC.
 Khairi denied that MACC had abused its powers, saying the investigation was launched based on information received.

 On 28 October 2022, the High Court found that the prosecution had succeeded in proving a prima facie case against Syed Saddiq, and he was ordered to enter his defense on four charges of misappropriation of assets, money laundering and abetting in criminal breach of trust.

-Views
+On 9 November 2023, Syed Saddiq was found guilty of all the corruption charges by the High Court, sentencing him to 7 years' imprisonment, a RM 10 million fine and two strokes of the cane.
+Syed Saddiq was granted a stay of execution of his sentence while pending his appeal.

+On 12 December 2024, it was reported that Syed Saddiq filed his petition through his lawyers, listing 18 reasons why he should be freed from the graft case.
+In his petition of appeal, he said the trial judge, who convicted him for the offences earlier, erred in law and breached Section 182A of the Criminal Procedure Code because the judge did not consider all the evidence required by the law.

+Political views

 Israeli-Palestinian conflict

 Syed Saddiq has been vocal in his support for Palestine and criticism of Israel.
-He has stated that Palestine existed long before Israel, and criticised Israel for illegally appointing themselves as the “guardians” of Palestine.
+He has stated that Palestine existed long before Israel, and criticised Israel for illegally appointing themselves as the "guardians" of Palestine.
 He also stands firm with Malaysia's ban on Israeli athletes, and has called for the freedom of Palestine.

-LGBT right
+LGBT rights

+In July 2018, Syed Saddiq faced criticism after his personal aide, Numan Afifi, resigned due to his involvement in LGBT activism.
+In response, Syed Saddiq tweeted, "You'll always be a bro," indicating his support for Numan.

 During a forum on 1 September 2020, when Syed Saddiq was asked whether the MUDA party would accept LGBT members, he stated: